2015 Paris Terror Attacks Fast Facts

 November 15-16, 2015 - French fighter jets bomb a series of ISIS sites in Raqqa, Syria.
 France has been conducting airstrikes against ISIS targets since September as part of a US-led coalition, but analysts say the timing of the new airstrikes is likely not a coincidence.

-November 16, 2015 - In a speech to a joint session of parliament, President Hollande urges lawmakers to approve a three-month extension of the nation's state of emergency, new laws that would allow authorities to strip the citizenship from French-born terrorists and provisions making it easier to deport suspected terrorists.
+November 16, 2015 - In a speech to a joint session of parliament, Hollande urges lawmakers to approve a three-month extension of the nation's state of emergency, new laws that would allow authorities to strip the citizenship from French-born terrorists and provisions making it easier to deport suspected terrorists.

 November 18, 2015 - French authorities raid an apartment building in the northern Paris suburb of Saint-Denis.
 The apartment is a purported hideout of the suspected ringleader of the attacks.
 During the raid, a suicide device is detonated and bullets are exchanged for almost an hour.
 One floor of the building collapses, and there are three fatalities.